antarctica/MeshiPhi/docs/source/sections/ipython_notebooks.rst

 Python & iPython Notebooks examples
 #####################################

-Route planning may also be done using a python terminal.
-This is case, the CLI is not required but the steps required for route planning follow the same format - create a digital environment; simulated a vessel against it; optimise a route plan through the digital environment.
+Digital environement files (meshes) can be created using the MeshiPhi package, either through the command line interface (CLI) or through the python terminal.
+This section will provide examples of how to create a digital environement file using the python terminal.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^